owickstrom/wickstrom.tech/src/_posts/2017-01-06-hyper-elegant-weapons-for-a-more-civilized-page.md

 for NodeJS is a `Buffer`.
 The transformation between `HTML` and `Buffer` is done behind the scenes by a bit of type class machinery.

-What we have looked at is the low level API for responding to HTTP requests in Hyper.
+The bits presented so far constitute the low level API for responding to HTTP requests in Hyper.
 I have plans for designing a simpler interface, based on *Ring* response maps in Clojure, where response handlers simply return a data structure describing the response to be written.
+Such an API can be built on top of the existing low-level API.

 ## Wrapping Up

-We have looked at the core design of Hyper, and the motivation behind the project, but only scratched the surface.
+We have looked at the core design of Hyper, and the motivation behind the project, but merely scratched the surface.
 The [documentation][documentation] describes in much greater detail the implementation and current components of Hyper.
 I hope, however, that I have caught your interest.
 If so, please go ahead and check out some of the provided examples at GitHub: